fbpx

 Start up Visa

-• Program was designed to attract and facilitate the entry of the innovative foreign entrepreneurs who could contribute to the emerging needs of the Canadian economy.
+• The program was designed to attract innovative foreign entrepreneurs who would contribute to the needs of the Canadian economy and make it easier for other innovative entrepreneurs to come to Canada.

-• Other: In addition, applicants must demonstrate language proficiency in either English or French at Canadian Language Benchmark (CLB)/Niveau de compétence linguistique canadien (NCLC) level 5, possess a certain ownership share in their business, and show that they have a enough level of funds to sustain themselves while in Canada.
+Other: In addition, applicants must demonstrate language proficiency in either English or French at Canadian Language Benchmark (CLB/Niveau de competence linguistique canadien (NCLC) Level 5, possess a certain ownership share in their business, and show that they have a sufficient level of funds to sustain themselves while in Canada.

 Get Legal Answers to Your Visa Questions